- What We Do

 - Prepare the nation’s future leaders in child health

-Our patients and their families contributed to the creation of Children’s National’s Medical Center’s child-centered vision, which looks at the hospital experience through a child’s eyes and articulates our commitment to providing the best care to children:
+Our patients and their families contributed to the creation of Children’s National’s Health System’s child-centered vision, which looks at the hospital experience through a child’s eyes and articulates our commitment to providing the best care to children:

 - My hospital is a bright and happy place that feels like home